XYQuadrat/xyquadrat-blog/content/infk-faq/_index.md

 ### Which courses should I take when?
 Nothing restricts you from taking anything a specific point.
 The department recommends
-- Grundlagen: 4th and 5th
+- Grundlagen: 3rd and 4th
 - Kernfächer:  5th and 6th
 - Wahlfächer: 4th - 6th
 - Ergänzung: 3rd - 6th